Gretty Mirdal: Biography

 She was born and grew up in Istanbul, Turkey, but has lived all her adult life in Denmark.

 After graduating from high school in Istanbul, she went to the US, and received a B.A. degree at Smith College, Northampton, Mass.
 She did her post-graduate work and clinical training at the University of Copenhagen.
 She holds a Doctor of Philosophy degree form the University of Copenhagen, and she is licensed in both clinical and health psychology by the Danish Psychological Association.

 Academic career

 Her research and teaching have centred mainly on the areas of psychosomatics, post-traumatic stress, and migration psychology.
 She has done research on the long-term impact of migration and transcultural integration on mental and physical health, and on the psychological treatment of chronic disease.
 She has been affiliated with the Psychology Department of the University of Copenhagen throughout her career, and has worked as guest researcher in hospital departments, mainly at the University Hospital (Rigshospitalet) in Copenhagen.
 She was the director of the Paris Institute for Advanced Study from 2012 to 2018.
-Presently she directs the "Brain, Culture and Society" programme at the Paris Institute for Advanced Study, and she is Professor Emeritus at the Institute of Psychology at the University of Copenhagen.